 We are proud of our forward-thinking and inclusive Sixth Form that offers students a host of opportunities to enable them to flourish.
-Each year we welcome students from other schools who wish to experience its academic rigour, friendly atmosphere and first class facilities.
-This is a particularly exciting time to be joining the Sixth Form at Upton as we opened our new, state-of-the-art Sixth Form building in September 2020, which provides all the facilities our students would expect from a dynamic, 21st century education.
+Each year we welcome girls and boys from other schools who wish to experience its academic rigour, friendly atmosphere and first class facilities.
+We opened our new, state-of-the-art Sixth Form building in September 2020, which provides all the facilities our students would expect from a dynamic, 21st century education.
 In September 2021, this was complemented by a new dedicated Sixth Form Study area and reading room.